 We also learned that resolution improvement and lighting correction weren’t enough to solve the video challenges of our customers.
 Improving video quality is like playing “whack-a-mole” – you fix one problem or two problems and more problems emerge.
 We needed a full suite of algorithms to address all the problems with different kinds of video and to enable those algorithms to run in real-time.
 Our customers had hours of video to process so it had to work and it had to work fast.
 Around that time in 2007, NVIDIA released their first G80 chip which included the CUDA libraries that allowed developers to tap into the processing power of graphics chips.
 These same chips were used to produce the graphics for video games.

-Porting to CUDA, we realized our algorithms could run in real time, on live video feeds.
+Porting to CUDA, we realized our algorithms could run in real-time, on live video feeds.
 This would be a game-changer as this sort of capability didn’t exist outside of esoteric, custom-tuned FPGAs and DSPs.
 This led to a strategic investment from NVIDIA and years of work with their hardware engineers tweaking our software to get the most out of NVIDIA GPUs.
 This work is ongoing today as NVIDIA continues to innovate with new GPUs.

-The ability to improve the quality of real-time video attracted the attention of the Special Operations community and US Air Force, resulting in federal contracts in 2009 and 2010 to apply MotionDSP’s commercial software, Ikena ISR, to live feeds from manned and unmanned platforms (drones).
+The ability to improve the quality of real-time video attracted the attention of the US Special Operations community and US Air Force, resulting in federal contracts in 2009 and 2010 to apply MotionDSP’s commercial software, Ikena ISR, to live feeds from manned and unmanned platforms (drones).
 Success with those customers led to being awarded three DoD Rapid Innovation Award contracts to connect the software to DoD systems.